-Capitan Smith was Jamestown's council president.13 He took the reins of leadership at the settlement on
+Capitan Smith was Jamestown's council president.13 He took the reins of

 Copyright @ 2021 by B. Nathaniel Sullivan.
 All rights reserved.
 Permission is hereby granted to reproduce this article in its entirety without changes and to distribute it freely.